Behind Mansion Walls

-Behind Mansion Walls is an American documentary television series on Investigation Discovery that debuted on June 6, 2011.
+Behind Mansion Walls is an American documentary television series on Investigation Discovery that debuted on June 6, 2011, ending in 2013 at completion of its third season.
 The series, hosted by Christopher Mason, tells the stories of crime and investigation that are unveiled in wealthy families and relationships, with conspiracies, hidden accounts, false identities and secret affairs.
 It tells stories of murder and mystery on a grand scale.
 The victims and individuals involved in cases come from upscale levels of society, from oil tycoons to real estate moguls.